duskpoet/iterators_and_generators/README.md

-# iterators_and_generators
+# Iterators and generators
-Series of articles about iterators and generators
+Series of articles about iterators and generators in JavaScript